qiy-chen/Museum-Project-2022/Customer-RESTful-Documentation.md

 HTTP Method: Get

-Description: Returns a list of all the customers as a list of CustomerResponseDto.

-# Get all Loans for one customer
-URL: "/customer/loans/{id}"

-Path Variable: id

-Request Body: None

-HTTP Method: Get

-Description: Returns a list of all the loans as a list of LoanResponseDto.
+Description: Returns a list of all the employees as a list of employeeResponseDto.

-# Get all Tickets for one customer
+# Get all Shifts for one employee
-URL: "/customer/tickets/{id}"
+URL: "/employee/shifts/{id}"

 Path Variable: id